 Prince Edmond III of San Luigi

 His Serene Highness the Most Reverend Edmond III is the 8th Prince-Abbot of San Luigi in succession to the 1883 foundation of the Abbey-Principality in the Fezzan, and the 6th Mukungu (Prince-Governor) of the Ancient Abbey-Principality of San Luigi (Fizzan) in succession to this title created by the Kingdom of Bunyoro-Kitara in 1885.
-He holds the additional titles of 2nd Prince of Miensk, Vilna and All Byelorussia; Prince of Gniezno, Volo, Hohenheim, and of the Holy Roman Empire (in the Imperial Byzantine Amorian Dynasty); Prince (by the Royal Principality of the Upper Region of Hiran, Somalia); Chief Oshodi of Irrua; Duke of Smolensk, Samos, de Resigne, of Saint Cyrille, of Synnada and of Feuat; Marquis de Valjevo, of Tiberiopolis, and of San Giovanni d’Acri; Count de Berville, Count Palatine (of the Imperial Phrygian Amorian Dynasty), of Flaviopolis, of San Giovanni d’Acri, and of Swabia; Baron of Aarburg and of San Giovanni d’Acri; Hereditary Patrician of the Eastern Roman Empire, Datu, etc. He is Prince Grand Master of the San Luigi Orders and the Royal Byelorussian Orders.
+He holds the additional titles of 2nd Prince of Miensk, Vilna and All Byelorussia; Prince of Gniezno, Volo, Hohenheim, Laç, and of the Holy Roman Empire (in the Imperial Byzantine Amorian Dynasty); Prince (by the Royal Principality of the Upper Region of Hiran, Somalia); Chief Oshodi of Irrua; Duke of Smolensk, Samos, de Resigne, of Saint Cyrille, of Synnada, Fushë-Kuqe, and Feuat; Marquis de Valjevo, of Tiberiopolis, of Mamurras, and of San Giovanni d’Acri; Count de Berville, Count Palatine (of the Imperial Phrygian Amorian Dynasty and the Princely House of Scuro), of Flaviopolis, of San Giovanni d’Acri, of Milot and of Swabia; Baron of Aarburg and of San Giovanni d’Acri; Hereditary Patrician of the Eastern Roman Empire, Datu, etc. He is Prince Grand Master of the San Luigi Orders and the Royal Byelorussian Orders.
 He was elected to the Prince-Abbacy and related offices by the Supreme Council of San Luigi on 25 August 2011 and confirmed in his title of Mukungu by His Majesty the Omukama of Bunyoro-Kitara on 25 January 2012.
 He was adopted as son and heir by the late Prince Kermit of Miensk on 1 March 2015 and succeeded him in the Principality of Miensk and related honours upon his death later that month.
 As a consequence of this legacy, he adopted the additional surname of de Polanie-Patrikios for himself and his heirs.
 His full name is therefore Edmond John Kersey de Polanie-Patrikios, but he also continues to be known professionally as Professor John Kersey.

 He is 114th in Apostolic Succession from the Apostle St Thomas through the Chaldean Catholic (Uniate) succession and 137th in Apostolic Succession from the Apostle St Peter through the Syrian-Orthodox Antiochian succession (263rd through the Petrine succession via the Roman Catholic Church).
 He is also in succession from the Apostles St James the Less, St Mark the Evangelist and St Andrew.